-- Downloading large portions of code from the internet. - Looking at another student's completed code. - Copying written work from others. - Copying your lab partner's code. - Submitting report or code that includes someone else's work.
+Downloading large portions of code from the internet.

-- Requesting a re-grade of lab report that has been altered.
+- Looking at another student's completed code. - Writing code while looking at other's code. - Copying written work from others. - Copying your lab partner's code. - Submitting report or code that includes someone else's work. - Requesting a re-grade of lab report that has been altered. - Looking at another student's quiz.